phyce/rl-natural-speech/FEATURES.md

  - `Shortened phrases` are now `Abbreviations`
  - `Abbreviations` field is now `Custom abbreviations`
  - Added `Use common abbreviations` option
+ - Added `Use for NPC dialogs` option to enable abbreviations for NPCs
+ - `Global default NPC voice` is now `Global NPC voice` and will override any NPC voice regardless of pre-set voices.
  - Reworked the way master volume is adjusted internally
+ - Fixed issue where master volume was not being applied to all audio sources
  - Added numerical abbreviations (k, m, b, t)
  - Fixed having multiple instances never using more than one
  - Duplicate system messages won't be played every time anymore